-As the world responds to the COVID-19 pandemic, Cerner works across the globe to support health care providers, its workforce and communities.
-Now more than ever, health care providers are seeing how data and technology make a difference in preparing for, responding to and recovering from COVID-19.
+As the world responds to the COVID-19 pandemic, Cerner is working across the globe to support health care providers, its workforce and communities.
+Now more than ever, hospitals and health systems are seeing how data and technology make a difference in preparing for, responding to and recovering from COVID-19.

 Rapid response for Cerner clients

 Cerner is committed to helping its clients by rapidly advancing technology to meet the needs of health systems.